 A board game known as “Puluc”, also known as “Boolik” or “Bul” in some Central American locales.
 This handcrafted wooden board game is played by descendants of the Mayan people, the Kekchi, located in the northern regions of Guatemala.
 Though no extant boards or carved diagrams of this particular game have been found actually dating back to the Mayan age, it was first chronicled in the early 1800's, and is widely believed by scholars and enthusiasts to have ancient origins due to similarities to other known games and artefacts from the Mesoamerican era.
 Beautifully crafted from cherry wood and decorated in sepia tones through the art of pyrography, this game has a great old world feel and appearance, while still conveying a modern presence.
 A wonderful addition for the avid game collector as well as admirers of pre-Columbian art styles.
 This game will challenge players and attract admirers for many generations to come.

 • Puluc game board constructed of 3/4" thick cherry wood; with a trimmed/framed edge (trim used may vary; according to availability).
-The board measures approximately 15 x 6 inches.
+The finished board measures approximately 15 x 6 inches.
 This game board is being produced in cherry wood only.

 • All artwork is achieved through the use of pyrography, the art of wood-burning by hand.
-The available artwork is a mixture of historical pictographs and hieroglyphs from multiple pre-Columbian cultures, as well as ornamental designs from the region.
+The available selectable artwork is a mixture of historical pictographs and hieroglyphs from multiple pre-Columbian cultures, as well as ornamental designs from the region.
 The board will be finished with a natural, non-pigmented stain, and a satin lacquer has been applied to protect the artwork and wood.

 • Playing pieces are included in the form of wooden 'checker-type' pieces and casting sticks for movement, both made from maple.
 A drawstring bag is supplied for storage of the pieces, and a rules pamphlet is also included.